dkat0/dkat0.github.io/_posts/2023-11-10-mackey-problem.md

 > *"Is the set of injections $$\{0,1\}^{\mathbb{N}} \rightarrow \mathbb{R}$$ uncountable?"*

-It wasn't necessarily framed as a challenge—more of a throwaway brainteaser.
+It wasn't necessarily framed as a challenge, more a throwaway brainteaser.
 But my classmate **Pietro** and I couldn't resist poking at it further.
 A few days later, we finally pinned down a clean argument showing that the set is indeed uncountable.

 What follows is our proof, largely motivated by Cantor's classic diagonalization ideas, that we hope does justice to Mackey's provocative question.